wkurzius/mr.kurzius.net/content/classes/intro-to-web-dev.md

 ## Course Format and Miscellaneous

-This course uses the freeCodeCamp curriculum which provides an online version of the lessons, assignments and resources (https://www.freecodecamp.org).
+This course uses the Responsive Web Design curriculum provided by [freeCodeCamp](https://www.freecodecamp.org/) which serves an online version of the lessons, assignments and resources.
 The course is mostly self-paced because of this, so feel free to jump ahead.
 Just keep in mind that you must complete work during the marking period it was assigned.

 Also ...